gitlabhq/gitlab-runner/docs/commands/README.md

 ### gitlab-runner status

 This command prints the status of the GitLab Runner service.
+The exit code is zero when the service is running and non-zero when the service is not running.

 ### Multiple services